-Ufficio Zero Linux is an open source operating system created by SIITE SRLS, that has acquired the historical domain and makes available virtual servers to host web services, mail services, repositories and sharing services for the development team.
+Ufficio Zero Linux OS is an open source operating system created by SIITE SRLS, that has acquired the historical domain and makes available virtual servers to host web services, mail services, repositories and sharing services for the development team.

 The project is aimed to professionals, freelancers, private and public entities who want to use a free, useful and easy-to-understand tool.